This post may contain affiliate links. Please read our disclosure policy.

 Holidays do NOT have to be stressful for anyone.
 Honestly.
-Keep it about the Reason for the Season, not about spending money.
+Keep it about the Reason for the Season.
 Your family wants the memories more than the gifts (even if your kids don’t realize it yet).

 With four kids, the Christmas list around here can easily get long and lengthy.
 We don’t want that to happen because that is a sure way to forget the true Reason for the Season.
 If you saw my post about the 4 gift idea, you’ll get more of an idea of what I mean.